John Gregory (engineer)

 John Gregory (6 September 1806—c.
 May 1848) was an English railway and naval engineer.
 He served as engineer aboard HMS Erebus during the 1845 Franklin Expedition, which sought to explore uncharted parts of what is now Nunavut, including the Northwest Passage, and make scientific observations.
 The ships were outfitted with former railway locomotive engines which served as auxiliary power units, which is why Gregory, who had never been to sea, served on the expedition.
 All expedition personnel perished in uncertain conditions, mostly on and around King William Island.
-In 2021, Gregory's remains became the first of the expedition to be identified using DNA analysis.
+In 2021, Gregory's remains became the first of the 129-man expedition to be positively identified using DNA analysis.

 Biography

 Early life

 John Gregory was born 6 September 1806 in Salford, Lancashire (now part of Greater Manchester), the eldest child of William Gregory, a grocer, and his wife Frances.
 He was baptized in the Church of St. Michaels, Angel Meadow, a chapel of ease in the most notorious slum of the city during the nineteenth century.
 His father William was literate, and John likely learned to read and write from a young age.
 Historian Ralph Lloyd-Jones had in 2018 supposed a 1790 birth date for John Gregory based on genealogical research.
 In 2021, a team led by Douglas R. Stenton verified that this was an error, as the 1790 John Gregory, a son of John and Mary Gregory, died in infancy and was buried on 1 April 1791.